 MESSAGE FROM THE PRESIDENT

-I humbly ask the help of all clubs, associations and organizations as we work together as volunteers to make this 42nd celebration of Day of Portugal in Rhode Island our very best yet.
+I humbly ask the help of all clubs, associations and organizations, as we work together as volunteers to make this 45th Anniversary celebration of Day of Portugal in Rhode Island our very best yet.
 Together we can promote “Portuguese history, language and culture” by raising the Portuguese “torch” high and keeping it lit for future generations.